Circularity and Symmetries of $p$ and $p^{2}$-polygons: Definition of a -polygon

-Let be $p\geq 5$ a prime number. $p$ vertices are regularly distributed in a circle.
-We consider the Hamiltonian cycles through the $p$ vertices.
-In this paper such Hamiltonian cycles are called $p$-polygons.
+Let be $n\geq 5$ a natural number. $n$ vertices are regularly distributed on a circle.
+We consider the Hamiltonian cycles through the $n$ vertices.
+In this paper such Hamiltonian cycles are called $n$-polygons.
 The usual polygons are the special case where all edges have minimal length.